Las Vegas Deals

 A Las Vegas dining tradition for over 30 years, THE Steak House at Circus Circus is acclaimed for serving the finest quality Midwestern beef, dry-aged to perfection in a glass-enclosed room viewable from the main dining room.
 Prime cuts are prepared over an exhibition-style, open-hearth mesquite charcoal broiler.

-If you are familiar with The Steak House, referring to it as a hidden treasure will seem strange.
+If you are familiar with THE Steak House, referring to it as a hidden treasure will seem strange.
 But that is just it.
-The Steak House is so obvious it is easily missed.
+THE Steak House is so obvious it is easily missed.
 Entering Circus Circus from the Las Vegas Strip, curve around the Main Casino then continue straight, passing Krispy Kreme.
 THE Steak House will be on your left.
 No fancy eye catching exterior.
 No grand view of inside the restaurant or exterior seating area.

-Las Vegas Hidden Treasures - The Steakhouse at Circus Circus
+The Steakhouse at Circus Circus

-The Steak House is known for great food.
+THE Steak House is known for great food.
 With an average rating of 4.5\5 on Tripadvisor, the reviews say it all.
-A simple one-page menu with appetizers, salads, entries and accompaniments to choose from, entries come with soup or salad and the portions won’t leave you hungry.
+A simple one-page menu with appetizers, salads, entries and accompaniments to choose from.
+Entries come with soup or salad and the portions won’t leave you hungry.
 You won’t find hamburgers, chicken fingers or pasta type items on this menu, they stick to seafood and steak.
 And do it well.
 They claim to have the best cheese cake ever (even at times offering to not charge you for the cake if you disagree!).
 Not surprisingly they are right, the cheese cake is incredible.

 The atmosphere is unique.
-The lighting and décor seemingly transport you back to the 70s, but not in a bad way.
+The lighting and décor seemingly transport you back to the 70’s, but not in a bad way.
 Everything is neat and clean.
 It feels like old school Vegas, almost as though it could be a scene from the movie Casino.

 2. Le Macaron